Alabama Jack's in Key Largo: Food, Bikers, Water and Music

 By Susannah Nesmith

-The couple from San Angelo, Texas, looked at each other as though they had found paradise, right there on the dance floor of Alabama Jacks in Key Largo, FL.
+The couple from San Angelo, Texas, looked at each other as though they had found paradise, right there on the dance floor of Alabama Jacks in Key Largo.
 The Card Sound Machine was playing their usual honky tonk and Chris and Joana Heronema were dancing and gazing deeply into each other’s eyes, their clashing Hawaiian shirts unable to intrude on that clearly connected vibe.

 Nearby, as the breeze blew off the water, some bikers argued, getting increasingly louder but not disruptive.
 It would be hard to disrupt this storied bar.